Taking design inspiration from resort-style luxury hotels throughout Asia, the Langkawi is Oswald Home’s latest showcase, now open to view in Floreat.

 Returning from vacations spent in luxury resorts can often be jarring when we are thrust back into the noise and bustle of the city.
-Our client’s brief was to replicate resort style living in an urban environment, evoking the tranquility of an endless holiday spent in a private villa.
+Our client’s brief was to replicate resort-style living in an urban environment, evoking the tranquillity of an endless holiday spent in a private villa.

-The Oswald Design Team created an “H” shaped design with a central watergarden and alfresco upon which every room in the house focuses, creating an oasis of tranquility and serenity.
+The Oswald Design Team created an “H” shaped design with a central water garden and alfresco upon which every room in the house focuses, creating an oasis of tranquillity and serenity.

 Louvred windows are utilized thoughtfully throughout the home to allow cross ventilation and capture breezes across the central pond, creating natural low-tech air conditioning.

 The interior palette is kept deliberately neutral with tones of white and grey so that the eye is drawn to the water and greenery of the ponds and gardens and the use of natural materials such as timber and stone.
 The result is deeply sensory and calming, truly an escape from modern city life, a place of sanctuary and retreat.